 The next Academy will be held June 2023.
 The Academy will be held on the UTC campus.
 Students must attend all Academy sessions which normally run 8-5:30 during the face to face week.

 What does it cost?

 There is no fee for attending the academy.
-Normal tuition rates apply for students taking the course for college credit.

 The Academy will address issues specific to Tennessee crime victims and offer opportunities for people who are fairly new to the field of victim advocacy to learn from experts and each other.
 Attendees will be able to expand their knowledge and skills in Tennessee law and advocacy issues.
 Participants in the Academy may also be eligible to receive national provisional advocate credentials through the National Organization for Victim Assistance (NOVA) for an additional fee.
 This certification is increasingly being recognized as an important credential for entry level victim advocacy work nationwide.